LoaiZewail/lolz-shop/README.md

 * Authentication and authorization.
 * Routing.
 * Forms and validation.
-* Search , pagination and filtration.
+* Searching , pagination and sorting
 * CRUD operations.

 ## Development server